Hubbry Logo

 Lee Hong-koo

-Lee Hong-Koo (Korean이홍구; Hanja李洪九; born 9 May 1934) is a South Korean former academic and politician who served as the prime minister of South Korea from 1994 to 1995.
-Lee also held office as South Korean ambassador to the United Kingdom and United States and was the founding chairman of the East Asia Institute in Seoul.
+Lee Hong-koo (Korean이홍구; May 9, 1934 – May 5, 2026) was a South Korean academic and politician who served as the Prime Minister of South Korea from 1994 to 1995.
+Lee also held office as South Korean ambassador to the United Kingdom and later to the United States, and was the founding chairman of the East Asia Institute in Seoul.

-In 1968 or 1969, Lee returned to Korea to serve as professor of political science at Korea's top university, Seoul National University through 1973, and again served in this capacity after his return from Harvard circa 1974.
-He served as professor at SNU until his appointment as a government minister in 1988.
+From 1968 or 1969 to 1973, Lee worked in Korea as a professor of political science at Seoul National University, and again served in this capacity after his return from Harvard in about 1974, until his appointment as a government minister in 1988.[citation needed]

-Following 33 years in academia (around half in the U.S. and half in Seoul), Lee Hong-Koo entered the world of politics and government when in 1988, he was appointed unification minister by newly elected president Roh Tae-Woo.
+Following 33 years in academia, Lee Hong-Koo entered the world of politics and government in 1988, when he was appointed unification minister by president Roh Tae-Woo.[citation needed]

-In 1991, Lee was appointed South Korean Ambassador to the United Kingdom, also by Roh, and from 1994-95 Lee served as the 28th prime minister of the Republic of Korea under President Kim Young-Sam (though as Korea is a strong presidential system, the position of prime minister is subordinate to the presidency).
-At this time, Lee was not a member of any party.
+In 1991 Lee was appointed as Korea's ambassador to the United Kingdom, and from 1994 to 1995 Lee served as the 28th Prime Minister of South Korea under President Kim Young-Sam.
+At this time, Lee was not a member of any party.[citation needed]

-In 1996, upon the advice of then-President Kim Young-Sam, Lee Hong-Koo formally entered the New Korea Party to run as a candidate for that party in the then-upcoming National Assembly elections.
+In 1996, upon the advice of President Kim Young-Sam, Lee formally entered the New Korea Party to run as a candidate for that party in the then-upcoming National Assembly elections.[citation needed]

 See all